-- ▶ Press the PGM MGT soft key to call the file manager - ▶ Use the arrow keys to place the highlight on the file you want to copy - Select the second soft-key row and press the WINDOW soft key to split the TNC screen. - ▶ Shift the highlight to the left window with the left arrow key. - ▶ Press the PATH soft key. smarT.NC opens a pop-up window. - ▶ In the pop-up window, select the directory to which you want to copy the file, and confirm with ENT or the 0K button. - ▶ Shift the highlight to the right window with the right arrow key. - ▶ Press the COPY soft key. smarT.NC opens a pop-up window. - ▶ If required, enter the new file name of the target file without the file type, and confirm with the ENT key or the OK button. smarT.NC copies the contents of the selected file into a new file of the same file type.
-In order to cancel the procedure, press the ESC key or the Cancel screen button
+- ▶ Select the file manager: Press the PGM MGT key - ▶ Use the arrow keys to place the highlight on the file you want to copy - Select the second soft-key row and press the WINDOW soft key to split the TNC screen - ▶ Shift the highlight to the left window with the left arrow key - Press the PATH soft key. smarT.NC opens a pop-up window - ▶ In the pop-up window, select the directory to which you want to copy the file, and confirm with ENT or the 0K button - ▶ Shift the highlight to the right window with the right arrow key - ▶ Press the COPY soft key. smarT.NC opens a pop-up window - If required, enter the new file name of the target file without the file type, and confirm with the ENT key or the 0K button. smarT.NC copies the contents of the selected file into a new file of the same file type.
+In order to cancel the procedure, press the ESC key or the Cancel button